chen26sanken/Machine-learning-approach-toward-generating-the-focused-molecule-library-targeting-CAG-repeat-DNA/README.md

 # RF_Generation-of-a-focused-molecule-library-by-machine-learning-targeting-CAG-repeat-DNA

-This repository contains the code and resources for the manuscript titled "RF Generation of a Focused Molecule Library by Machine Learning Targeting CAG-repeat DNA."
+This repository contains the code and resources for the manuscript "Generation of a Focused Molecule Library by Machine Learning Targeting CAG-repeat DNA."

 ## Figure